Readify/MakingLegacyApplicationsAwesome/README.md

 One fine day, the Dean's teenage offspring decided to embark upon an adventure.
 The child packed some belongings, said some good-byes and set off to find the Ivory Tower of the Architect.
 The villagers rejoiced, for the Architect would surely praise their Enrolment Portal and speak of them in tones of wonder.
-(And not at all smug, of course, that Herp College had never seen or spoken to the Architect or been so praised.)
+(And they would be not at all smug, of course, that Herp College had never seen or spoken to the Architect or been so praised.)

 During the time in which the Dean's teenage child and creator of the Enrolment Portal was adventuring, it came time for the villagers to extend the portal.
 While it had been quite good for the first